ColeVanOphem/ColeVanOphem/README.md

 - 👋 Hi, I’m Cole VanOphem
-- 📚 I’m computer science student at Michigan State University
+- 📚 I’m computer science student at the University of Michigan

 <!---
 ColeVanOphem/ColeVanOphem is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.